 Of this project, 21,959 acres (86%) is proposed for less-than-fee easement.
 The property is owned by Plum Creek Timber Company.
 Most of the property that is offered in less-than-fee is currently being used for intensive silvicultural production.
 The 3,652 acres that is being offered in fee, located at the west end of the property, is more hydrologically and environmentally intact, and would serve as an addition to, or buffer to the Waccasassa Bay Preserve State Park.
 Council staff is continuing project development work with the major owner and with other landowners with significant natural resources to determine optimum boundaries and uses of the fee and less-than-fee portions of the project.
 The tax-assessed value of the property is \$11,524,000.
-On June 4, 2004 the Acquisition and Restoration Council (ARC) added this project to the B List of Florida Forever projects.
+On 6/4/2004 the Acquisition and Restoration Council (ARC) added this project to the B List of Florida Forever projects.

 Placed on List 2004

-Project Area (Acres) 25,600
+Project Area (GIS Acres) 25,611

 Acres Acquired 0

 At a Cost of \$0

-Acres Remaining 25,600
+Acres Remaining 25,611

-Estimated (Tax Assessed) Value of \$11 524 000
+Estimated (Tax Assessed) Value of \$11,524,000

-The FWC should cooperate with other state and local governmental agencies, including the Florida Division of Forestry and the Florida Department of Environmental Protection in management of the property.
+The FWCC should cooperate with other state and local governmental agencies, including the Florida Forest Service/FFS (aka Florida Division of Forestry/DOF) and the Florida Department of Environmental Protection in management of the property.